 - Your relaxation methods and strategies

-If you had a scheduled induction, soon after they get IV access they will start you on medication to help kick start or strengthen contractions.
+If you have a scheduled induction, soon after they get an IV access they will start you on medication to help kick start or strengthen contractions.

-Another thing to expect during this stage of labor is for you water to brake or for it to be broken by your doctor/midwife.
+Another thing to expect during this stage of labor is for your water to break or for it to be broken by your doctor/midwife.

 The reason for the intentional rupture of this membrane (contains the fluid around your baby) is to help make contractions stronger and more regular.